-On September 8, 2021, Freehold entered into a definitive agreement with a private seller to acquire certain royalty interest assets in the United States (the "September 2021 U.S. Royalty Assets") for an aggregate purchase price of US\$180 million less customary adjustments (the "September 2021 U.S. Royalty Transaction").
-The September 2021 U.S. Royalty Assets consist of a concentrated royalty land position in the core of the Eagle Ford oil basin in Texas across approximately 92,000 gross drilling unit acres with an average royalty rate of approximately 1.8%.
-The September 2021 U.S. Royalty Transaction added 2,060 boe/d (approximately 62% light oil, 19% natural gas liquids and 19% natural gas) of average royalty production in 2022.
+On September 8, 2021, Freehold entered into a definitive agreement with a private seller to acquire certain royalty interest assets in the United States (the "September 2021 U.S. Royalty Assets") for an aggregate purchase price of US\$180 million (\$227 million) less customary adjustments (the "September 2021 U.S. Royalty Transaction").
+The September 2021 U.S. Royalty Assets consist of a concentrated royalty land position in the core of the Eagle Ford oil basin in Texas across approximately 92,000 gross acres with an average royalty rate of approximately 1.8%.